 'Cottagecore has been one of the hottest trends this year, so there’s no surprise that this nostalgia-inspired aesthetic is stretching into Halloween, with items like knit pumpkins, foraged branches, and rustic garlands giving the spooky season a homespun feel,' says Dayna Isom Johnson, trend expert, Etsy.

-'Looking to broader palettes, shoppers are tapping earthy pastels and primary hues for unexpected pops of colour that give the classic Halloween shades a bold, modern look.
+'Looking to broader palettes, shoppers are tapping earthy pastels and primary hues for unexpected pops of color that give the classic Halloween shades a bold, modern look.
 Metallics, glitter and holographic elements also add a touch of magic to the holiday, and there has been an increase in searches of pinks and pastels too.'

-'While “fall” is certainly a theme in and of itself, it can be fun to choose something more specific for your porch – like “pumpkin patch” or “apple orchard” or “hayride” – and select items that reflect this specific theme.'
+While Fishburne has some hauntingly-good ideas for Halloween outdoor décor.
+She says adds how 'fall is certainly a theme in and of itself, it can be fun to choose something more specific for your porch – like “pumpkin patch” or “apple orchard” or “hayride” – and select items that reflect this specific theme.'

 'Science has proven the positive impact crafting has on both our physical and mental wellbeing, and there are hidden benefits too!
 Being part of a global community and making new friends through a shared passion.'

 'Altruistic opportunities, using your craft for good by knitting or crochet for charity.
 And of course, there’s the joy of keeping age-old traditions alive, passing skills down through the generations.'

 Whether it's using leftover leaves for little ghouls or going big with paper mache pumpkins and knitted cats, there's a craft for every skill and scare level.